Schwapo/Unofficial-Odin-FAQ/docs/groups/nesting-tab-groups.md

 ---

-> If you have missing or duplicate elements, make sure to check your group path this is a sign that you did not nest your group correctly.
+> If you have missing or duplicate elements, make sure to check your group path.
+This is a sign that you did not nest your group correctly.